regarmukesh3g/DogBreedClassifier/README.md

 ### File Descriptions <a name='descriptions'>:
-The READEME.md file is a guide through the project.
+The READEME.md file is a guide through the project.<br>
-The dog_app.py file is for model training.
+The dog_app.py file is for model training.<br>
-The dog_app.html file is a notebook of the training and visualization, it describes how the model is trained.
+The dog_app.html file is a notebook of the training and visualization, it describes how the model is trained.<br>
-The predict.py file is the executable for running the program on unseen images.
+The predict.py file is the executable for running the program on unseen images.<br>
-The saved_model directory contains the best fitted model on the training data test accuracy.
+The saved_model directory contains the best fitted model on the training data test accuracy.<br>
-The LICENSE file is present to specify access.
+The LICENSE file is present to specify access.<br>

 ### Instructions <a name='Instructions'>:
 1. Run the following commands in the project's root directory to set up your model and visualize the results in notebook.

     - To train and save the model.
-You can skip this as trained data is not in the repository.
+You can skip this as trained data is not in the repository.<br>
         `python dog_app.py`
-    - To run validation on existing data as we don't have validation data available we will take from training dataset and verify.
+    - To run validation on existing data as we don't have validation data available we will take from training dataset and verify.<br>
         `python predict.py <image_path>`